klaytn/klaytn-dapp-kit/README.md

 ![Authentication Flow](authenticate/docs/authentication_flow.png)

 3. **fee delegation**
 Fee Delegation has a frontend and backend boiler plate code to sign with deployer and fee payer.
-Frontend will sign the transaction with deployer kaikas account .Backend will send the transaction from fee payer for the signed transaction by deployer from frontend.
+Frontend will sign the transaction with deployer kaikas account .Backend will send the transaction from fee payer for the signed transaction of deployer from frontend.
 	- sample contract deployment with deployer and fee payer

-Refer to [README](feedelegation/README.md) section for step by step instructions to perform transaction with deployer and feedeployer
+Refer to [README](feedelegation/README.md) section for step by step instructions to perform transaction with deployer and feepayer

 ## Want to Contribute to Klaytn Dapp Kit? <a id="want-to-contribute"></a>